News

 The procedure is reserved to those who have been employed for at least 36 months on research positions (incl.
 Phd student positions) at universities and research institutions other than the University of Pisa.

-• Workshop: Exploiting Algebraic and Geometric Structure in Time-Integration Methods (April 3-5) 12 months ago
+• Workshop: Exploiting Algebraic and Geometric Structure in Time-Integration Methods (April 3-5) 1 year ago

 The workshop in the title will take place in the Department of Mathematics next April.
 We report here the announcement by the organizers.